ZainRamzanGorsi/bootCamp2020_Class02_React-Base-App/README.md

 ## Assalam-u-Aliakum!
 My name is Zain Ramzan Gorsi.

-#Here is the link of my React Base App Website, Just Click on the bellow link.
+#Here is the link of my React Base App Website, Just Click on the bellow line/link.

 [Class No # 02 | React Base App | BootCamp2020](http://bootcamp-class02.surge.sh/)